kyma-project/busola/docs/extensibility/50-list-and-details-widgets.md

           source: $item.value2
 ```

-This is an example for widget usage via injection which allows StatisticalCard to be displayed in ClusterOverview's Monitoring and Health section:
+This is an example of the widget configured using injection which allows the `StatisticalCard` to be displayed in the **Monitoring and Health** section of **Cluster Details**:

 ```yaml
 injections: |-